BackofenLab/CLIPcontext/README.md

 Additional data preprocessing scripts are available in the scripts/ subfolder:

-Additional data preprocessing scripts are available in the scripts/ subfolder:

 #### bed_get_regions_near_exon_borders.py
-This script extracts binding regions near exon borders from a set of binding regions.
+This script extracts binding regions near exon borders from a set of input BED regions.
 It can be used to create an input dataset for CLIPcontext, focussing only on regions near exon borders for further analysis.

 #### gtf_extract_exon_regions.py
 This script creates an exon regions BED file for a given list of transcript IDs.
 For each input transcript ID the exon regions get extracted.
 You will need this BED file e.g. as an input file to **bed_get_regions_near_exon_borders.py**.

 #### gtf_extract_most_prominent_transcripts.py
-This script extracts the most prominent transcripts from a GTF file, producing a list of transcript IDs.
-Most prominent here is defined as the transcript that is part of the gencode basic dataset + having the highest transcript support level.
+This script extracts the most prominent transcript for each gene from a GTF file, producing a list of transcript IDs.
+Most prominent here is defined as the transcript that is part of the GENCODE basic dataset + having the highest transcript support level (TSL).
+If there are two or more transcripts of one gene having the same TSL, the longest transcript will be selected.
+Genes or transcripts that do not meet the filtering criteria will not be output.
 See the script help page for more details / extraction options.
-The most prominent transcripts output list can be used as input for CLIPcontext.
+The most prominent transcript IDs output list can be used as input for CLIPcontext (--tr).